Szarlej Mine: History of the mine

 The following description of the mine has been preserved:Here is the famous Szarlej mine, which we will reach after a short walk between tall chimneys and machine factories, to this enormous fissure that human hands have dug into the earth.
 A long, irregular, funnel-like artificially created valley lies 100 ft below us.
-On one side it is covered with dead stone gravel, while on the other side it slopes down in terraces and is covered with a throng of industriously bustling workers, whose pickaxes swing and throw cut chunks down, where horses pull wagons loaded with ore on tracks into the dark mine, from which the ore is lifted to the surface using machines via a shaft.Meanwhile, in 1856, Józef Lompa referred to Szarlej as a famous place for machinery and galman and lead mines.
+On one side it is covered with dead stone gravel, while on the other side it slopes down in terraces and is covered with a throng of industriously bustling workers, whose pickaxes swing and throw cut chunks down, where horses pull wagons loaded with ore on tracks into the dark mine, from which the ore is lifted to the surface using machines via a shaft.Meanwhile, in 1856, Józef Lompa referred to Szarlej as a famous place for machinery and calamine and lead mines.

 On 2 November 1864, a mudflow occurred in the Szarlej and Wilhelmine mines, resulting in the deaths of 14 people.

 In the 1840s, drainage of the workings was achieved using three steam engines with a combined power of 54 horsepower, pumping water from a depth of 40 m.
-Around 1845, the mine employed approximately 500 people and extracted 527,931 Lcwt of galman.
+Around 1845, the mine employed approximately 500 people and extracted 527,931 Lcwt of calamine.
 The Silesian Joint Stock Company for Mining and Metallurgy, established in 1853, acquired shares in the mine in the 1850s.